 Start with a base of the turkey drippings in a medium saucepan and bring to a simmer.
 Then add in these secret ingredients: a quick slurry of flour and water (yep I said “slurry,” and sometime in the near future I will also say “roux”), white wine, and salt and pepper if it’s needed.
 Simmer for a good 15 minutes total and then stand back and behold your masterpiece!

 There’s nothing in the world like homemade white wine turkey gravy!!
 I could literally drink it – and may have on occasion.😋

-This Closed Oven Turkey and Gravy is a foolproof, cure-all, silver bullet of a recipe.💯 Your turkey and gravy game just got elevated big time my friend.
+This Foolproof Thanksgiving Turkey is a cure-all, silver bullet of a recipe.💯 Your turkey and gravy game just got elevated big time my friend.